sunchezz89/imatic-relayboard-controller/README.md

 Feel free to create issues and open tickets, if something wents wrong, you have a feature Request, or need help.

 ### Commandline Usage
+To use this API from Command line, you need Java.
+Download the jar-file from /bin/

 For command line usage start the jar with the `java -jar` option in the folder where you put the Jar file.
 The CLI is working with relay numbers from 1-16.
 Internally the API is working with typical numbers from 0-15.